jdossgollin/F21-CEVE101/_modules/classes.md

 title: Class Schedule
 ---

-* Readings *in italics* are optional; otherwise they are mandatory.
+Readings *in italics* are optional.
-* All assignments are to be submitted on Canvas before class starts.
-Any uploads should be **PDF files**.

 ### Course Introduction